 Early detection and effective treatment WILL improve survival rates.

 - Lung cancer is New Zealand’s biggest cancer killer.
-More than 1600 kiwis die from lung cancer every year – almost 5 Kiwis every day.
+More than 1600 kiwis die from lung cancer every year – 5 Kiwis every day.

 - Every year in New Zealand, more people die of lung cancer, than of breast cancer, prostate cancer and melanoma combined.